Peugeot 308 SW Review 2025: Price, specs & boot space

 Perhaps the biggest improvement over the old 308 SW, however, is the tech.
 Peugeot has introduced totally new, much improved infotainment with dual screens and novel customisation to allow easy access to commonly-used features.
 Indeed, the main downside of the cabin is now the mediocre rear seat space, which is only a little better than the old car and a fair way behind the class best.
 This matters more in an estate, although the boot is still a competitive size.

 Still, the 308 SW redeems itself when it comes to the driving experience.
-We're already very familiar with the base Puretech 130 1.2-litre turbo petrol engine, but it remains a great offering even in the heavier estate, while Peugeot still offers a diesel engine for those who spend lots of their lives bombing down motorways.
 Purists may lament the lack of any manual offering - Peugeot's manual 'boxes were never brilliant, but it's nice to have the choice - although the standard eight-speed automatic does a respectable job.
+However, there's no doubting the wide choice of engines for new and used buyers.

 Given so many Peugeot 308 SWs are shifted to fleet buyers, we expect the two new plug-in hybrid (PHEV) models will be popular.
-With 180 or 225PS they're not short of power, but the real draw is low emissions, low company car tax and (officially at least) the ability to travel up to 40 miles on a charge in electric mode.
-What's more, a fully electric Peugeot 308 is due next year with a range of 250 miles - it remains to be seen if this will morph into an estate, though.
+With 180 or 195PS they're not short of power, but the real draw is low emissions, low company car tax and (officially at least) the ability to travel up to 40 miles on a charge in electric mode.
+There is also a fully electric Peugeot e-308 SW, which we've reviewed separately.

 There are more affordable estate cars around if what matters to you is outright space and value.
 But the Peugeot 308 SW caters to a more style-conscious audience that is happy to pay a bit more for a striking design, a higher quality cabin and plenty of gadgets.
 If family buyers eventually decide that SUVs are no longer cool, expect the 308 to be towards the front of the prospective queue.